 • Cancer prevention.
 Protects against breast, prostate, testicular, ovarian and endometrial cancer, and suppresses the growth of breast cancer tumors.
 Several researchers have used melatonin as an adjunct with chemotherapy, and found it reduces side effects and increases the effectiveness of chemo as well.

 According to Dr. Sara Gottfried, MD, melatonin lowers excess estrogen and may prevent breast cancer.
-Low melatonin has also been linked to other estrogen dependent cancer like endometrial cancer.
+Low levels have been linked to other estrogen dependent cancers.

 • Oral health.
 An increase in melatonin in the saliva protects periodontal function, and is useful for treatment of bacterial, fungi and viral infections of the oral mucosa and periodontal diseases, oral cancer and wounds from tooth extraction.
 There are some studies reporting that melatonin enhances the success of dental implant procedures.